ericksoen/terraform-provider-pokemon/readme.md

 > name = Lickilicky
 ```

-Run `cat terraform.tfstate` to further confirm that the output has correctly updated our state file.
+You can also run `cat terraform.tfstate` to confirm that the output has correctly updated our state file.

 ## Additional Reading